-Let’s get one thing straight: the Porsche 718 Boxster is a brilliant open-top sports car.
-It’s just a shame that its four-cylinder engine lacks the charm of the previous model’s six-cylinder.
+Let’s get one thing straight: the Porsche 718 Boxster is a brilliant sports car.
+It’s just a shame its four-cylinder engine lacks the charm of the previous model’s six-cylinder.

-The Porsche Boxster is a sports car that makes it clear to others that life has treated you very well.
+The Porsche Boxster is a sports car that makes it clear to others that life has treated you well.
 It also happens to be quick, brilliant to drive and even relatively economical on fuel, and is an alternative to a BMW Z4 and Audi TT Roadster.

 Those first two points come thanks in part to an engine that sits just behind your head and rear-wheel drive, which just happens to be the format F1 teams use in their race cars too.
 Add to that brakes that can brush off huge speeds time and time again, plus suspension that keeps the car almost completely flat, and there aren’t many convertibles that can keep up with a Boxster in bends.

-That’s not to say it’s any kind of cruiser – even the entry-level model has a 300hp 2.0-litre engine that can hurl the car from 0-62mph in just 5.1 seconds.
+Even the entry-level model has a 300hp 2.0-litre engine that can hurl the car from 0-62mph in just 5.1 seconds.
 The Boxster S meanwhile, has a 2.5-litre engine and 350hp, dropping that time down to just 4.6 seconds while still returning claimed fuel economy of 35mpg.
 There’s also a T model with the same power as the entry-level car, but has numerous performance options added, while the range-topping GTS gets the 2.5 boosted to 365hp.

-Enthusiasts will miss the characterful howl of the old model’s six-cylinder engine though – the latest version sounds pretty ordinary and putting the roof down (which takes literally seconds) doesn’t solve the problem.
+But enthusiasts will miss the characterful howl of the old model’s six-cylinder engine – the latest version sounds pretty ordinary and putting the roof down (which takes around 10 seconds) doesn’t solve the problem.
 And while it’s more fuel efficient than the engines in alternative sports cars, in the real world it doesn’t actually save you much fuel over the Boxster’s old six-cylinder.

 You can’t knock the 718 for the way it drives.
 It goes like a stabbed rat and is so much fun to drive hard around bends.
 It’s just that engine – six cylinders will always be better than four.